Azure/azure-iot-sdk-java/provisioning/provisioning-samples/service-enrollment-sample/readme.md

         ```
         Beginning my sample for the Provisioning Service Client!

-        Create new enrollment config...
+        Create new individualEnrollment config...

-        Add new enrollment...
+        Add new individualEnrollment...

-        Enrollment created with success...
+        IndividualEnrollment created with success...
         {
           "registrationId": "myRegistrationId",
           "deviceId": "myJavaDevice",